Eesterlein/-data-analyst-portfolio/README.md

 **Results:**
 - **All property types (≤$15M):** median rose from **$305k** (2017–2018) to **$575k** (2022–2023); affordability fell from **42%** to **14%** of U.S. households.
 - **Residential proxy (≥800 sq ft):** median moved from **$343k** to **$650k** over the same periods.
-- Clear, mobile-friendly UI with an obvious lens toggle, pre/post divider, and concise methodological notes.

 ---